hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-POLICY-DEMO.md

 ##### Step 9 - Test policies

-Create a tenant and try creating some pods in the tenant.
+Create a tenant and try creating some pods in the tenant using the web terminal

 This should work: